 You get dry skin

-Moisture is lost and skin’s protective defenses are weakened.
+Moisture is lost and skin’s protective defences are weakened.
 Skin feels rough and can start to feel itchy.
 Its natural exfoliation process is disturbed, causing visible flakes to form.
-Untreated dryness can lead to painful cracking and make skin more vulnerable to the environment.
+Untreated dryness can lead to painful cracking and make the skin more vulnerable to the environment.
 At a cellular level, corneocyte development is impaired, so skin cells reach the surface underdeveloped and less able to protect against further damage.

-To recover, replenish lost moisture
+To recover, replenish lost moisture to heal dry skin

-A moisturizer will immediately hydrate skin and soften dry, stiff surface cells.
+A moisturiser will immediately hydrate the skin and soften dry, stiff surface cells.
 Look for lotions with a combination of humectants, emollients and occlusives.
 Humectants hold water inside the skin, helping to promote NMF production.
 Emollients – like stearic acid or triglyceride oils – can replenish the lipid matrix.
 An occlusive like Vaseline Jelly replaces the lost protective lipid layer, creating a barrier to lock in moisture and protect against the causes of dry skin.

 Your skin develops healthy cells again